-The OnePlace Systems Monitor Panel provides a convenient, central location for checking the condition of all utility systems in your coach.

-At the touch of a button, the monitor panel will display the fresh water and holding tank levels, propane gas tank level, plus the chassis battery and house battery condition.
+The Multiplex Switch Panel (located in the OnePlace) provides a convenient, central location for checking the condition of the utility systems in your coach.
+The switch panel displays the fresh water and holding tank levels, propane gas tank level, as well as the chassis battery and house battery condition.
 You can also turn the water pump and water heater on and off.